zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.1.rst

 Bluetooth Host
 ==============

+* :c:func:`bt_gatt_subscribe` behavior has changed to if a different user/application has already subscribed to the same handle.
+If user/application A subscribed to notifications and user/application B subscribed to indications, both users/applications will receive the notify callback for notifications and indications.
+The notify callback does not inform if it was a notification or indication.
+This is a corner case since most applications will only subscribe once and for either notification or indication.

 * :kconfig:option:`CONFIG_BT_BUF_ACL_RX_COUNT` has been deprecated.
 The number of ACL RX buffers is now computed internally and is equal to :kconfig:option:`CONFIG_BT_MAX_CONN` + 1.
 If an application needs more buffers, it can use the new :kconfig:option:`CONFIG_BT_BUF_ACL_RX_COUNT_EXTRA` to add